 Budgeting For Kids Provides A Firm Foundation

 “Choose my instruction rather than silver, and knowledge rather than choice gold; for wisdom is better than jewels, and all that you may desire cannot compare with it.
 I have good advice and sound wisdom; I have insight, I have strength.” ~ Proverbs 8:10, 11, 14

-There are many options out there that you can find to help you with the basics or just use a spreadsheet program on your computer.
-The left hand column will be for the days of the week and the columns that span the page across will be the categories like games, food, clothes, gifts, and savings.
-Include a place for what they earn to be recorded, just as you know how much is brought into your household to pay expenses.
-Explain to them that they need to fill out their chart (or do it together) and disperse the money into the categories they need to.
-If you incorporate a rule that 20% goes into savings or to charity, those should come out first and then obligations like gifts.
-The rest can be divided into the fun areas and once they spend it, the money is gone…they need to earn more.
+There are many budget worksheet options out there that you can find to help you with the basics.
+Or just use a spreadsheet program on your computer.
+The left hand column can be for the days of the week and the columns that span the page across will be the categories like games, food, clothes, gifts, and savings.
+A budget worksheet for kids can be made to suit your child’s age and earnings.

 A budget worksheet for kids should include a place for what they earn, expenses, savings, and charity.
 Explain to them that they need to fill out their chart or do it together the first few times.
 Help your kids see how to disperse the money into the categories.
 If you incorporate a rule that 20% goes into savings and 10% to charity, those should come out first as well as any expenses.
 The rest can be divided into the fun areas and once they spend it, the money is gone.
 They will learn that they need to earn more.

 You can find 13 different budget worksheets for kids and pick what best matches your child’s age and monetary experience level at moneyprodigy.com

 Set Goals And Provide A Budget Project For Kids